 We aim to add real value for our clients though proper tax planning – making sure our clients pay the right amount of tax and allowing them to live the life they want

-Annual Allowance refers to a yearly limit on how much you can contribute to your pension and still qualify for tax relief.
+Annual Allowance refers to a yearly limit on how much you, your employer or a third party, can contribute to your pension without triggering a tax charge.

 Your pension is one of the most tax-efficient savings vehicles available.
-In 2019 you can pay up to £40,000 into your pension.
-This is across all the pension pots you hold, it’s not a per scheme cap without triggering a higher tax payment.
-However if your total income is more than £110,000 you could see it reduced to as low as £10,000.
+In 2021/2022 you can pay up to £40,000 into your pension without triggering a tax charge.
+This is across all the pension pots you hold, it’s not a per scheme cap without triggering a tax charge.
+However if your total income is more than £200,000 you could see it reduced to as low as £4,000.

 The allowance renews each tax year in April but any unused allowances can be carried forward from up to three previous years.

-Lifetime Allowance refers to pension money which can be drawn from your pension scheme without falling into a higher tax band.
+Lifetime Allowance refers to pension money which can be drawn from your pension scheme without triggering a tax charge.

 You may think this won’t apply to you but modest-looking savings today may grow over time bringing you over the allowance limit by the time you want to take them out.

-In certain circumstances a concession to Lifetime Allowance can apply, which can be obtained by applying to HMRC.
+In certain circumstances a higher Lifetime Allowance can apply, which can be obtained by applying to HMRC.

 In Scotland there are five different bands for Income Tax ranging from 19% to 46%.